sp4ce-cowboy/smart-digital-junction/README2.md

 #### Advanced Model
 You can try to follow the DFC manual pipeline for any model of your choice, such that you end up with a HEF that you can use with any of the examples above.

+---
+# drafts below

+### Table of Contents
+- Smart Digital Junction Context X
+- Setting up the Raspberry Pi + Hailo X
+	- Pre-existing raspberry Pi set up and link to hailo instructions X
+	- Checking if hailo is properly connected X
+	- Version conditions  X
+	- All other prerequisites for proceeding.
+X
+- Hailo Programming Context
+	- Running basic examples X
+	- Cloning the rpi-5 examples repo X
+		- Disclaimer about versioning and etc X
+		- Cloning the correct repo X
+		- Using Git to find older versions of the repo X
+	- Object Detection X
+	- Instance segmentation X
+	- Pose segmentation X
+	- Finding examples of other advanced use cases (cancel)
+- Custom Development
+	- Smart Digital Junction & Speed estimation use case X
+	- Roboflow example & Math behind speed estimation (LATER)
+	- Software engineering explanation X
+	- Include some basic diagrams.
+(LATER)
+	- Explanation of Combined roboflow + hailo basic examples and the command line invocation X
+- DOCUMENTATION/REFERENCE OF ACTUAL CODE
+	- Upload the whole code and add code comments (and also upload the resources folder) X
+	- Explain each part like coloring, etc) X
+	- Process of running (like entering the venv, which python version, sourcing, installation etc) X
+	- command line invocation (and explanation) X
+	- Disclaimer about old code used and newer code not used) X

+- Dataflow Compiler Context
+	- Setting up Dev environment
+		- Kali works fine but might not
+	- installation of Dfc (3.27) and link to compatible versions on hailo forum
+	- Compiling a new version of python for dfc
+	- Installation of hailo model zoo
+	- Making sense of the dataflow compiler and model zoo
+		- Include archi diagram
+	- Link to custom scripts for model zoo vs DFC (the edge impulse example)
+	- Compiling a basic yolov6m model
+		- Energy restrictions, max is yolov8l
+	- Testing out trainin DFC model and verifying that basic examples work

+- Analysing the Run
+	- Power analysis
+	- Resources/CPU monitoring
+	- Hailortcli fw-control —help (everything)
+- Conclusion
+	- Energy saving (and power point slides)
+	- Further applications
+	- Miscellaneous notes
+		- Temp space expansion
+		- 128gb rasp pi
+		- Initial installation unknown but best to install full
+		- Hailo wrapper over c++
+	- Useful links
+		- Versioning board link
+		- Downloading from archived on HDZ